 ⇒ Lunch at the Trianon Palace

-Photo credits: Nicolas Diolez Photos not royalty-free, photographer's authorization mandatory before any use
+Photo credits: Nicolas Diolez Photos are not royalty-free; photographer's authorization required before any use